Civil engineer: job description

 - undertaking technical and feasibility studies including site investigations

-- undertaking complex and repetitive calculations
+- undertaking complex calculations

 - liaising with clients and a variety of professionals including architects and subcontractors